YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 1: Highlight solution

+Level 2: Text response:

+> Isn't there something special about this class?

+Level 3: Parametrized response:

+> ${stud_cls} should be abstract.

+Level 4: Resource response with Reference:

+> Please review the [Classes](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 #### Class should not be abstract

 Student element: Class.
 Instructor element: Class.

 Level 1: Highlight solution

+Level 2: Text response:

+> Is there something special about this class?

+Level 3: Parametrized response:

+> ${stud_cls} should not be abstract.

+Level 4: Resource response with Reference:

+> Please review the [Classes](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ### Enumeration mistakes